Thursday October 18, 2018

 Do You Have a Difficult Family?

 Twenty-two cousins fought with all of the other individuals claiming a share of the estate.
-In the end, each will was ruled invalid and 22 cousins plus the federal government divided up the estate.
+In the end, each will was ruled invalid and the 22 cousins and the federal government divided the estate.

-Your estate may not be worth $2.5 billion but if you have a reasonable level of resources and a difficult family member, there could be a will contest.
+Your estate may not be worth $2.5 billion, but if you have a reasonable level of resources and a difficult family member, someone could "contest" your will or make a claim against your estate if you do not have a will.
 This may occur because one of your family members or potential heirs might believe that he or she is entitled to receive a larger portion of the estate.
 Some beneficiaries will receive a larger share if your will is valid and some will gain if the will is determined invalid.
 The difficult person is likely to sue if he or she can gain a larger part of your estate through legal action.

 How Will a Difficult Person Attack Your Plan?

-There are several ways to challenge your will.
-He or she will claim that you have a lack of capacity, that there were unqualified or improper witnesses, or that there has been undue influence that invalidates the will.
+There are several ways to contest a will.
+An heir may claim the "testator" (the person who signed the will) lacks capacity, that there were unqualified or improper witnesses, or that there has been undue influence that invalidates the will.

 What is Capacity?

 Capacity is a legal term that means the testator was qualified to sign a will.
 Fortunately, someone doesn't lose capacity simply because of a "senior moment" or a brief period of forgetfulness.
 Rather, capacity is defined as (i) the ability to understand that the will transfers the estate, (ii) knowledge of the general type and nature of the property, and (iii) the ability to identify the family members who are potential heirs.

 Your attorney will be very interested in making certain that your will is properly signed and qualified to transfer your property.
 He or she may ask general questions to enable you to show that you're qualified to sign the will.
 The questions may include, "Why are you here?" and "What do you own?" and "Who are the members of your family?"